Facebook–Cambridge Analytica data scandal: Interfering in the elections in Trinidad and Tobago

-Alleged usage

 Russia

+The UK Parliament's Digital, Culture, Media and Sport Committee reported that the Information Commissioner's Office investigated the extent to which data was shared between Aleksandr Kogan's company, Global Science Research (GSR), and Russian systems.
+Information Commissioner Elizabeth Denham testified in March 2018 that investigators discovered IP addresses and a server linked to Kogan in Russia and associated countries; she confirmed this evidence was referred to the National Crime Agency.
+Deputy Information Commissioner James Dipple-Johnston testified that IP addresses originating from Russia were connected to an earlier application at the Cambridge University Psychometrics Centre, noting that these addresses were linked to a Tor entry point and alleged past cyber attacks.
+Cambridge Analytica could not access the Psychometrics Centre's data, so they hired Centre insider Kogan to build a "clone" of the Centre's technology through his private GSR side-business.

-In 2018, the Parliament of the United Kingdom questioned SCL Group director Alexander Nix in a hearing about Cambridge Analytica's connections with Russian oil company Lukoil.
+Also in 2018, Parliament questioned SCL Group (Cambridge Analytica's parent company) director Alexander Nix in a hearing about Cambridge Analytica's connections with Russian oil company Lukoil.
 (Note: During at least three meetings in Turkey and London in 2014 and 2015, executives associated with Alekperov's firm Lukoil allegedly questioned persons at the Alexander Nix associated firms SCL Group, which is closely associated with Aleksandr Kogan, and Cambridge Analytica, which is closely associated with Steve Bannon, who supported Donald Trump's 2016 campaign for President of the United States, and Robert Mercer, who supported Ted Cruz's campaign for President of the United States, about how United States election data about American voters could be used to target them according to Christopher Wylie.)
 Nix stated he had no connections to the two companies despite concerns that the oil company was interested in how the company's data was used to target American voters.
 Cambridge Analytica had become a point of focus in politics since its involvement in Trump's campaign at this point.
 Democratic officials made it a point of emphasis for improved investigation over concerns of Russian ties with Cambridge Analytica.
 It was later confirmed by Christopher Wylie that Lukoil was interested in the company's data regarding political targeting.